Jreed25/student-grade-analyzer/README.md

 # Student grade analyzer

-A C++ program that takes user input for an amount of students 1-100 and then takes input for names and 3 different test grades for each student.
-Then it averages the grades out for each student and returns the averages for each student in descending order.
+A C++ program that accepts 1–100 students, collects three test scores for each student, calculates their averages, and displays the results from highest to lowest.

 ## Features